Author: Jessica Sorensen

 "Lately, life has been going well for Ayden.
 His relationship with Lyric is starting to heat up and his career in music is taking off.
 But the disappearance of his sister still weighs heavily on his mind.

 Desperate to find out where his sister is, Ayden decides to take drastic measures.
-But his dangerous risk leads to the unraveling of secrets, and he’s left facing a darker past then he ever could have imagined."
+But his dangerous risk leads to the unraveling of secrets, and he’s left facing a darker past than he ever could have imagined."

 I really love this series, the characters and the story are so good.
 Sorensen makes you feel what the characters do, be it pain, happiness, or fear.
 You fear for Ayden and his sister, you feel happy when Lyric and Ayden grow closer.
 I have read a decent number of her books, enough to gauge her writing, and this is her best work.
 Her paranormal books are a little cliche and cheesy, I still like the Shattered Promises series though.
 Anyways, onto the rest of the review.